DylanZammit/Facebook-Virality-Predictor/README.md

 ![ROC Curve](https://github.com/DylanZammit/Facebook-Virality-Predictor/blob/master/img/ROC.png?raw=true)

+## Analysis
+As described above, the model can by no means be considered as "good", and various improvements can be applied.
+However, some interesting facts arise when looking at the features with the highest model coefficients.
+The model interprets posts with these keywords as more likely to get good engagement.
+Below we mention some of the most significant words and their corresponding posts
+### Hotel
+The most influential word was surprisingly non-political.
+However, taking a closer look at the Facebook posts containing this word, we can understand why such posts generate engagement.
+The majority of articles relate to the granting and withdrawal of licences for the construction of hotels locally.
+Unsurprisingly, this leads to a mixture of anger and delight from the public since this topic is quite contentious in the island due to our limited space.
+You can find the top post by engagement mentioning a hotel [here](https://www.facebook.com/597379732408318/posts/563235669156058).
+### Bernice
+A story that shook the country around the end of 2022 involves the murder of Bernice Cassar.
+Of the 14 posts containing her name, only 3 did not garner more engagement than 23.
+Unsurprisingly, the name of her husband, accused of the murder, also generated a high level of engagement.
+The top post by engagement can be found [here](https://www.facebook.com/597379732408318/posts/590912169721741).
+### Politics
+Other top-20 influential words include "Marie", "Repubblika President", "Party PN" and "Mark Camilleri".
+All of which are either political figures or entities.
+This is not surprising given how "passionate" or at least "opinionated" the Maltese population is when it comes to politics.
+One of the most engaged articles can be found [here](https://www.facebook.com/597379732408318/videos/573250945002185).

+On the other hand, posts containing words such as "insurance" and "cannabis" tend to not perform as well as other topics.
 ## Improvements
 Some points I can think of which would improve the model:
 - Larger sample size
 - Better data cleaning
 - Testing out other ML models including random forests
-- Include other features such as sentiment, topic (ex. politics, technology, entertainment, environment etc), translation in case of non-English caption.
+- Include other features such as sentiment, topic (ex. politics, technology, entertainment, environment etc.), translation in case of non-English caption.
 Most of these would require including other ML algos in the pipeline